mtorpey/wooden-ships/3-advanced.md

-During the Movement Notation Phase, players may decide to anchor their ships by making the appropriate notation in the notes column of the ship\'s log.
+During the Movement Notation Phase, players may decide to anchor their ships by making the appropriate notation in the notes column of the ship's log.
 The advantage to anchoring is that it improves the firing accuracy as a result of the steadier fire maintained from a more stable position.
 This rule may only be used in certain scenarios which will be so designated.